What Is an Alternative Sentence?

-Victims often use restitution to pay for medical expenses or property damages.
-However, judges often order restitution as an additional form of punishment instead of an alternate form.
+Victims often use restitution to pay for medical expenses or property damage.
+However, judges often order restitution as an additional form of punishment rather than an alternative sentence.

 Community service is any activity that benefits the community to make up for the wrong done.